There are three main causes of echoes

 This will cause an echo that can be solved by only having the lesson space open in one window.

 Echoes can also be caused by an incorrectly configured Windows sound card - if you have not selected a default recording device under Windows, sometimes it will record from the headphones as well as the microphone, resulting in the other person hearing an echo.
-The solution is to make sure your microphone is selected as the default recording device.
+The solution is to make sure your microphone is selected as the default recording device, you can do this by using the following instructions.

 If you hear a quiet echo of your own voice and the other user is using a headset, this is a likely cause.
 If you hear an immediate echo (with no delay) of your own voice, it generally means that your sound card is not configured correctly and you will need to make sure that your microphone is muted in the Windows playback volume settings.